A focus on strong performance

 If you want to keep your QSuper Accumulation account open for employer or voluntary contributions, you must leave a minimum of $10,000 in your Accumulation account, and use your TTR Income account to access some of your super while you're still working.

 With a TTR Income account, you can receive regular payments from your super paid straight into your bank account.

 There are limits to what you can tax-effectively contribute to your superannuation before-tax, so make sure you understand the contribution caps.
 There are also rules regarding withdrawing your payments, including minimum and maximum limits per year.
 For more information on how a TTR Income account works, read our Product Disclosure Statement for Income Account and Lifetime Pension (pdf).

 TTR strategies can be complicated and aren't suited to everyone.
-It's a good idea to get advice from a qualified financial adviser to see if a TTR strategy is right for you.
-As a QSuper member you have access to professional, personal advice from QInvest.1
+It's a good idea to get advice from a qualified financial adviser to see if a TTR strategy is right for your personal circumstances.
+Find out more about financial advice options.

 Find out why thousands of members feel confident about transitioning to retirement with us.
 Not yet a QSuper member?